ckools/MarkupLabel/README.markdown

 # MarkupLabel

-This is a subset of my CoreTextToy (https://github.com/schwa/CoreTextToy) project extracted out into it's own github repo.
+This is a subset of my CoreTextToy (https://github.com/schwa/CoreTextToy) project extracted out into its own github repo.

 Specifically this code allows you to use (simple) HTML markup with UILabel.